Join Our Mailing List

 • Need for stronger supply chain security

-Who Does CSRB Apply To?
+Who Does the Cyber Security and Resilience Bill Apply To?

 Part 2, Chapter 1 of Bill 329 significantly expands the scope of cybersecurity regulation beyond traditional critical infrastructure.
 Section 9 brings MSPs into scope, Section 4 designates data centres, Section 6 covers load controllers, and Section 12 enables critical supplier designation.